chao-hsiao/FinalProjectAI/README.md

 ## DEMO

 You can access the live demo of the Interactive Email Generator App [here](http://proxmoxch.duckdns.org).
-(Right now, it is not available)
+(It is not available right now)

 ## Description